 DMAIC

-We use the DMAIC steps that we are true backbone to our process improvement.
+We use the DMAIC steps which are the true backbone of our process improvement.
 The steps make sense.
 They were easy to understand and they were logically in their sequence.
 They allowed us to scope with the problem, measure the current performance, analyze the root causes of problems and inefficiencies, and also, test and verify improvement and recommendation and then implement the changes.

 Anna Fisher: I do as well.